 Due to COVID -19 we are restricting visitors.
-Masks are encouraged and temperature will be taken upon entry to the building.
+Masks are required and temperature will be taken upon entry to the building.
 If you have been around anyone showing sypmtoms within the last 10 days please reschedule your appointment.

 Previously I talked about many of the serious issues facing area youth.
 But there are also many great things this area has to offer; from great service programs, good schools, supportive businesses and caring individual donors and volunteers.
 In the coming weeks we will be highlighting many of those.
 I would to start by talking about our agency.

 Northern Oklahoma Youth Services Center and Shelter, Inc. is a private non-profit agency governed by a local Board of Directors.
 Services are provided to Kay, Noble and Pawnee counties in north central Oklahoma.
 Incorporated in 1971 NOYS has provided preventative programs to youth and families in Kay, Noble, and Pawnee Counties for the past 41 years.
 Over the past four decades, it has evolved into a multi-county program that exists to strengthen families, decrease the occurrence of child abuse and neglect, family violence, teen pregnancy and juvenile delinquency.